Technical Analysis of Stock Trends: Simple Solutions for Success

 The Foundation of Technical Analysis

-Technical analysis is based on the premise that historical price movements and trading volumes can provide insights into future market behavior.
+Technical analysis is based on the premise that historical price movements and trading volumes can provide insights into future market behaviour.
 This approach assumes that market prices reflect all available information and that price movements are not entirely random.
 Instead, they follow identifiable patterns that can be used to predict future trends.

 Dr. Andrew Lo, professor of finance at MIT, proposes the Adaptive Markets Hypothesis, which suggests that market efficiency varies over time.
 This theory supports the idea that technical analysis can be practical, mainly when markets are less efficient.